phruse/laonOS/README.md

 If you want to build OS without Docker, `/tools/scripts/init_{platform}.sh` can help you!
 You may need to adjust some options.
 I recommend to read `cmake/Tools.cmake`.
 ### Run in QEMU
 The laonOS had been tested in real machine, but we'll use QEMU for convenience.
-The loader uses multiboot2, so you can easily install real machine.
+The boot uses multiboot2, so you can easily install real machine.
 If you hate virtual machine, try it!

 Now run this script.
 If you use low memory system, you should change `-m 6G` option.
 ```shell